MattHJensen/numfocus.org/content/pages/take-action/index.rst

 :url: take-action/
 :save_as: take-action/index.html

-NumFOCUS has the mission of supporting open codes for the betterment of science.
+NumFOCUS has the mission of supporting open code for the betterment of science.
 This goal requires **YOU**!
 Whether you write code or just want to support the cause there are numerous ways to get started.

 Ways to Support NumFOCUS
 ---------------------------------------------